Chart Color Schemes

 The level of general health in Darling Point is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-As of 2021, 31.2% of Darling Point residents are aged 65 and over (1,266 people), higher than Greater Sydney's 16.4%.
-Notably, health outcomes among seniors in Darling Point exceed those of the general population in various health metrics.
+A total of 71.5% of residents report no medical ailments, compared to Greater Sydney's 77.6%.
+The area has a higher proportion of seniors aged 65 and over at 31.2%, or 1,260 people, than Greater Sydney's 16.4%.
+Health outcomes among seniors in Darling Point are particularly strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health